 Why Crossing The Midline Is Important

 Crossing the midline is vital to the development of using both sides of the body together, such as putting on shoes and socks, writing and cutting.
 It promotes the coordination and communication of the left and right hemispheres of the brain.
-It also encourages bilateral coordination, the process of developing a dominant hand and development of fine-motor skills.
+It also encourages bilateral coordination, the process of developing a dominant hand and the development of fine-motor skills.

 A child who has problems crossing the midline shows the following signs: